 That’s a good way to confuse your doctor and to get a poor diagnosis.
 While vertigo is often referred to as a form of dizziness, they are not the same thing.
 Vertigo specifically refers to a false sensation of movement.
 Most people experience it as a spinning feeling.
 Think about when you played pin the tail on the donkey as a kid.
 The spinning sensation you get after someone would spin you around while blindfolded is vertigo.
 If you say dizziness, the doctor may think you are just having issues with feeling lightheaded.

-#6 Spinning Isn’t the Only Form of Vertigo
+#6 Spinning Isn’t Its Only Form

 We usually associate vertigo with a rotational element, but that isn’t always the case.
 You may experience a tilting or swaying sensation.
 Sometimes you may even feel like you are moving or floating when you are staying still, or you may feel like you are moving in a different direction than you actually are.
 That’s why people sometimes describe falls as the ground coming up to meet them.
 A person experiencing vertigo may not even realize they are falling until their eyes register how close the ground is getting.